You are here

 A nine-week program

-Portfolio Development offers insight into building a portfolio and in to the art school admissions process.
-These studios are meant to help students increase both their inventive and expressive portions of their artistic portfolio while focusing on observational skill in section 1 and on elements of design in section 2.
+Portfolio Development offers insight into building a portfolio and the art school admissions process.
+These studios are meant to help students increase both the inventive and expressive portions of their artistic portfolio while focusing on observational skills and elements of design.

 This course offers high school students a unique opportunity to strengthen observational drawing skills and cultivate a personal point of view.
 Students explore traditional and innovative ways of rendering the observed world through a variety of styles and media.

 Section 2: visual thinking

 This studio gives students the platform to explore their artistic ideas while developing strong fundamental elements essential for one’s portfolio.
 Composition, line, balance, patterns, space and movement are all elements that will be explored through both exercises and personal imagery.

 section 3: drawing from the figure